-This is why we do what we do.
 With the right kind of help at the right time, lives change dramatically for the better.
-And the ripple effect can only be imagined.
-Please enjoy reading about a few of the many determined individuals we are honored to support.
+The ripple effect can only be imagined.
+Please enjoy reading about a few of the many determined individuals and innovative organizations we are honored to support.

 After high school Shari “aged out” of the foster care system and was out on her own.
 Determined to not end up as a statistic (80% of children who age out of foster care end up homeless), Shari successfully enrolled in college and began the next phase of her life.
 But living on her own without any support system was a daunting challenge.

-The BMYA began at Morningside High School in 2006 to address the alarming high-murder and dropout rates of black males at the school.
-The BMYA's year-long curriculum combines a community-based approach, research and basic academic support, to train students on how to improve community conditions.
-Youth are committed to turning their research into action and, as a result.
-Since 2006, the BMYA has worked with hundreds of youg men, achieving an incredible 100% high school graduation rate over the past two years.
+The Urban Scholars Program provides a year-long curriculum that combines a community-based approach, research and basic academic support, to train students on how to improve community conditions.
+Youth are committed to turning their research into action and as a result have developed one of the only community gardens in Inglewood, CA. Since 2006, the Urban Scholars Program has helped hundreds of black males graduate from high school at schools where the dropout rate is approximately 33%.

 ALL WAYS UP salutes the Social Justice Learning Institute and its innovative approach to improve the community.
 For more information about the Social Justice Learning Institute, please go to www.sjli.org.